 For many years, Texas was a force that shaped the national textbook market, in part because Texas has over five million students.
 In 2017, Texas will spend roughly $7,584 per student.
 The potential revenue for textbook sales is huge.
-Along with California, Texas leads the way in market share of instructional dollars spent.
+Along with California, Texas leads the way in the market share of instructional dollars spent.

 Because Texas did not adopt the Common Core, many pundits feel its impact on the national textbook market has weakened.
 However, publishers hoping to capture sales in Texas still have to meet all of the TEKS standards.
 They also must customize content to address the conservative values of the Texas school board.
-While school districts can buy products that are not on the state approved list, most use the list as their main source, so getting on the approved list is still a top priority for publishers.
+While school districts can buy products that are not on the state-approved list, most use the list as their main source, so getting on the approved list is still a top priority for publishers.

 Addressing the Needs of ELL Students